The thought of moving to Australia sounds like a dream, but it also takes some planning.

 GETTING AROUND THE CITY

-If you ever need a car, there are also shared car services such as GoGet, GreenShareCar, Flexicar and CarNextDoor.
-I'm not sure of the details, but there are special parking spots all over the city for you to return them.
+If you ever need a car, try a shared car service such as GoGet, GreenShareCar, Flexicar and CarNextDoor.
+I'm not sure of the details, but there are reserved parking spots all over the city for you to return them.

-Although the room we rented came with a bed and a set of sheets we were lacking a few things we wanted and needed.
+Although the room we rented came with a bed and a set of sheets we lacked a few things we wanted and needed.
 We bought towels, a coffee maker, a blender and a blow dryer and more essentials like soap, shampoo, and conditioner.

 Go to Ikea, Big W, $2 Shops or my favorite the Salvos (Salvation Army)!